aksisonline/dev-storage-manager/.github/SETUP.md

 ### 1. Replace Placeholders

-In the following files, replace `YOUR_USERNAME` with your GitHub username:
+In the following files, replace `aksisonline` with your GitHub username:

 - `README.md` (badges and links)
 - `CHANGELOG.md` (links)